FantasticMrGoose/GGR494/README.md

 # GGR494

-Labs and final project files for Special Topics in GIS
+Labs and final project files for Special Topics in GIS - Space Time Data Analysis